 top of page

+Nurhan is a founding member of Camp Street Studios and The Parlour Gallery, both artist-run spaces in New Orleans.
+He was formerly a member of the Front Artist Collective.
 Nurhan coordinated the first major Habitat for Humanity Buckminster Fuller Design Science Exhibition in Istanbul, Turkey.
-Formerly, he held the position of a senior designer at Skidmore, Owings, and Merrill and at Kohn, Pederson, and Fox, both in NYC.
-Nurhan received a master’s degree from Harvard Graduate School of Design and a Bachelor of Architecture from Pratt Institute.
+Formerly, he was a senior designer at Skidmore, Owings, and Merrill and at Kohn, Pederson, and Fox, both in NYC.

 bottom of page